 These two occupations/callings do compete with each other for my time, thoughts and energy, and I could likely do either one better without the other, but giving up either one feels like too much of a sacrifice.
 The two feed me in both different and similar ways.

 About the Pottery

 The hands-on art form called “pinch” pottery has been the method of choice for Walch since she began making pottery full time in the early 1970’s.
 This process involves starting with a chunk of clay and forming it patiently into a shape, either functional or fanciful, using only the artists hands and imagination.
-Because each piece is hand built no two are ever exactly alike.
-Lately Walch has been experimenting with the ancient technique of building containers using coils of clay, as well as from flat “slabs”.
+Because each piece is hand built, no two are ever exactly alike.
+She also uses the ancient technique of building containers using coils of clay, as well as from flat “slabs”.